scubaninja/Scubaninja/README.md

 ### Hi, I'm April 👋

-I'm a Senior Enterprise Advocate ☁🥑 and DevOps Practice Lead at GitHub specializing in DevOps, IaC, and Microsoft Azure.
+I'm a Senior Developer Advocate ☁🥑 and DevOps Practice Lead at GitHub specializing in DevOps, IaC, and Microsoft Azure.

 I am also a [Hashicorp Ambassador](https://www.hashicorp.com/) spending a lot of my time working with IaC.
 I like to spend my time making Azure and its features more consumable for us humans.
 I like working with PowerShell, Golang and sometimes a bit of TypeScript and C#.